whitneyburton/portfolios/students/1510/aaron-greenspan/20151120-aaron-greenspan-m1.markdown

 ##### Notes:

+  * Excellent work overall; code is clean both at the low level (methods, lines, etc) and at the high level design.
+  * Good use of abstractions around pulling out and manipulating data -- helps keep the analytical structure very clean.
+  * Voluminous testing -- covering everything including various helper/data processing operations within the test suite.
+  * Completes all iterations and the team seems to have spent a lot of time helping the group overall, including lots of spec harness contributions.

 ##### Scores:

-* Overall Functionality:
+* Overall Functionality: 4
-* Enumerables:
+* Enumerables: 4
-* Fundamental Ruby and Style:
+* Fundamental Ruby and Style: 4
-* Test-Driven Development:
+* Test-Driven Development: 4
-* Breaking Logic into Components:
+* Breaking Logic into Components: 4

 #### Http Yeah You Know Me